codelv/enaml-web/README.md

 ```

 You can also use it in a request handler with your favorite web framework.
-You
-can pass in kwargs to render to populate dynamic views.
 For example with tornado
 web you can do something like this: